neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 	An introduction redeclares the target class to implement an additional interface.
 By declaring an introduction it is possible to introduce new interfaces and an implementation of the required methods without touching the code of the original class.
+Additionally introductions can be used to add new properties to a target class.

 The following terms are related to advices: